DevAhmedRadwan/heroku-docker-deploy-action/README.md

 # heroku-docker-deploy-action

-it's and action to build and deploy a docker file to heroku
+it's an action to build and deploy a docker file to heroku